 Sure enough, this is a pretty inefficient way of accessing glyph info.
 If we want the same info about b, we’d have to change a to b in four lines.
 So let’s introduce a variable:

-Add a comma to the end of a print line if you want to avoid a linebreak and keep all the info on one line:
+end=" " after the comma to the end of a print command if you want to avoid a linebreak and keep all the info on one line: